Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_engineering_streams_tasks/vhol_data_engineering_streams_tasks.md

 - Review "Graph" to see graphical representation of our simple flow:
 ![](assets/image7-2.png)
-Remember your warehouse is 'VHOL'
+Remember your warehouse is 'VHOL_WH'

 - Review "Run History" to view Task Executions:
 ![](assets/image7-3.png)